 The best marketing automation software solutions are:

-We’ve also rated our top three CRM software solutions for email marketing – monday.com, Sendinblue, and ActiveCampaign – and you can view them further down the page.
+On top of this, we’ve also rated our top three CRM software solutions for email marketing – monday.com, Sendinblue, and ActiveCampaign.

 Simply provide us with a few details about your business, and you’ll receive quotes tailored to the size and unique needs of your marketing team.